 Do you have data in multiple worksheets that you wish to aggregate into a single sheet?
 Then this article is primarily written to address just that -how to consolidate data from multiple worksheets to a summary worksheets in Excel.

 Recently, I received a query from one of the people I’ve trained in Excel.
-This person works for an automotive industry and had an Excel file that he uses to track vehicle sales by various employees in the organization.
+This person works for an automotive industry and had an Excel file that he uses to track vehicle sales by various sales reps in the organization.
 He had maintained the vehicle sales for each month in a separate worksheet and sort my help to have a quarterly sales report that would update once the monthly numbers are updated.

 The Consolidate Feature in MS Excel gives you two options to aggregate your data: